sofiane-abou-abderrahim/react-router-basics/README.md

 3. in `Home.js`, change the path of the `<Link>` a relative path
 4. in `ProductDetail.js`, add a new paragraph with a `<Link>` component
 5. use the special `relative` prop in the `<Link>` component & set it to `path` as a value to go back one segment from the path

+## 12. Working with Index Routes

+1. add the special `index` property to the home page & set it to `true` to turn it into an index route
+2. this index route feature is an alternative to `path: ''` that allows you to define the default route that should be loaded if the parent route is active